 The annual Cyclone Fan Fest is held in late August.
 This FREE event gives you the opportunity to interact with Iowa State coaches and student-athletes.
 There are always plenty of activities for children to enjoy, including inflatables, interactive stations and face painters.
 Bring your cameras and get a picture with Cy.
 If you do attend a game in Ames this fall, be sure to check out Your Kid-Friendly Guide to Jack Trice Stadium for even more information.

 Conference: Iowa Intercollegiate Athletic Conference

 Tickets: Single Game Tickets can be purchased the day of the game at the gate.

 If you’re in the mood to tailgate, you can do so in a designated lot at Hillman Hall (just east of the stadium).
-Some fun football games to attend are when Simpson takes on their biggest rivals Central College on September 30th and Homecoming on October 14th, a fun family friendly event with inflatables, games, activities and face painting.
+Some fun football games to attend are when Simpson takes on their biggest rivals Central College and Homecoming is always, a fun family friendly event with inflatables, games, activities and face painting.